TCYong123/MSc-Project-Chin-Tan-2023/README.md

 sw_im_E.py: Eisenstat-Walker version of implicit method \
 sw_trbdf2_E.py: Eisenstat-Walker version of TR-BDF2 \
 sw_convergence.py: calculate L2-norm between IM (small dt) and other methods to understand convergence rate as dt varies\
-sw_convergence_s.py: calculate L2-norm between IM (small dt) and other methods to understand convergence rate as ref_level varies\
 sw_energy.py: Analyse the energy as each time (also iterations and stepcount) \
-sw_fourier.py: Perform Fourier analysis to better understand the damping effect of various methods \
-sw_gamma.py: Analyse the stablility and effectiveness of TR-BDF2 with different gamma value \
 sw_height: Plot the height of a point against time \
 sw_iteration.py: Record the number of steps and iterations per step done by a method \
 sw_spectral: Perform Hann Window on data \